arniwesth/DoomHouse/README.md

 ### Description

-DOOMHouse is an experimental "Doom-like" game engine that offloads 3D rendering logic entirely to a ClickHouse database.
+DOOMHouse is an experimental "Doom-like" 3D game rendering engine that offloads all the rendering logic entirely to a ClickHouse database.

 This project serves multiple purposes:
  - As a playground for exeprimenting with agentic coding, using frontier models to solve highly complex and non-trivial tasks.